armyniemela/pbstory/README.md

 # Project03: Pbstory

 In project03 the skills I wanted to learn were *creating a scrollytelling webpage and utilizing ai2html*.
-I also wanted to try *scraping*, but I wanted the main focus of the project to be on *building visual elements differently* than I had done in previous projects.
+I also wanted to *scrape*, but I wanted the main focus of the project to be on *building visual elements differently* than I had done in previous projects.

-I did the groundwork for this project at the beginning of Lede: I completed Aaron's exercise 3: Make a "Slide Story" using PowerPoint.
-So, before I began with Project03: Pbstory, I had done the legwork, collecting data from Prospect Heights' stores.
-I had also created an Excel sheet from the data and done a simple map in Illustrator.
+I did the groundwork for this project at the beginning of Lede: Aaron's exercise 3, Make a Slide Story.
+So I had done the legwork, collecting peanut butter brand data from Prospect Heights' stores and also putting the stores on a map (Mapbox, Datawrapper, Illustrator).

 ### Data or not?

 I originally intended to make a piece about how [marathon results](https://aims-worldrunning.org/statistics/world_fastest_times/2024.html#world-fastest-times) [have evolved](https://www.runnersworld.com/races-places/a20823734/these-are-the-worlds-fastest-marathoners-and-marathon-courses/), specially 2000-2024.
 I wanted to see if there have been noticeable changes in the times of all major marathons after the introduction of a new type of running shoe, the bouncy super shoe year 2020.
+This has been claimed in recent years, as both men and women have improved world record performances.

 I scraped data for that, but I realized that the data manipulation would have taken so much work, and I didn't want it to consume my time.
 I found a simpler page and data a bout [marathon result progression](https://www.runnersworld.com/races-places/a20823734/these-are-the-worlds-fastest-marathoners-and-marathon-courses/) and scraped that and cleaned it but then there was no story to tell since data did not provide an answer to my original question.
 However, I did some scraping with beautiful soup, which was a skill I initially wanted to test in this project.

 The Jupyter notebooks (pbdata + morepbdata), where I processed my tables (pbmapdatanew, df), are included in the repo.